OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 Please note that we are saying that the binding "might" not be working as not everything is unique in simulators.

-##### Dynamic Analysis using 2 jailbroken devices
+##### Dynamic Analysis using two jailbroken devices

-Take the following steps when you want to verify app-binding by using 2 jailbroken devices:
+Take the following steps when you want to verify app-binding by using two jailbroken devices:

 1. Run the app on your jailbroken device
 2. Make sure you can raise the trust in the instance of the application (e.g. authenticate)